jeffreycwitt/pl399/docs/10-beyond-the-book.md

 	(p.
 8 voder, vocoder, example of encoding voice sound in more efficient and adaptable ways, making it possible to move, save, and transport voice)

 {:.question}
-In general, what concerns does Bush raise about current research environements?
+In general, what concerns does Bush raise about current research environments?

 <div class="answer" markdown="1">
 In the opening pages he points how much research is lost.